-Thankfully, governments at both the state and federal level have worked to act and try to reduce the risks for consumers and organizations across the country.
+Thankfully, governments at both the state and federal levels have worked to act and try to reduce the risks for consumers and organizations across the country.
 With many different pieces of legislation being crafted for various industries with different information needs, one piece of legislation stands out as impacting nearly all US businesses and consumers.

 A Brief Look at the History of FACTA

 Signed into law in late 2003, The Fair and Accurate Transactions Act (FACTA) was put together by federal lawmakers as an amendment to the Fair Credit Reporting Act.
-It was crafted with the goal of helping consumers to protect their personal information, and to hold organizations and users of consumer data who fail to protect it, accountable.
+It was crafted with the goal of helping consumers to protect their personal information and to hold organizations and users of consumer data who fail to protect it, accountable.
 The act applies to nearly all consumers and organizations in and across the US.

 What do Businesses and Consumers Need to do?